-In June 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 87, Leases.
+In June 2017, GASB issued Statement No. 87, Leases.
 The standard implements a single approach to accounting for leases.
 Lessees will be required to recognize a lease liability, measured at the present value of expected payments net of incentives, and an intangible right-to-use asset for all leases with terms of greater than 12 months.
 As payments are made, lessees will reduce the liability and recognize interest expense.
 Lease terms will include options to extend or terminate leases if it is reasonably certain that those options will be exercised.
-The standard will be effective for reporting periods beginning after December 15, 2019.
+In May 2020, GASB issued Statement No. 95, Postponed Effective Dates of Certain Authoritative Guidance.
+The standard postpones the effective date of GASB Statement No. 87 for 18 months to reporting periods beginning after June 15, 2021.
 ESU No. 19 is currently evaluating the effect the new standard will have on the financial statements.